Sonnet 316

 A walk in the woods that goes on and on;

-Twinkled stars of light on a moonless night
+Twinkling stars of light on a moonless night

-That quiver en pointe and parlay
+That seem to quiver en pointe and display

 The warmth of the hearth, the smiles of the loved,